evolvingstuff/RobotShamBo/README.md

 ## Usage

-To run the main program (evolutionary loop):
+To run the main program (the evolutionary loop):

 ```
 python main.py